 As a final note here, the school had its centenary celebrations a couple of years ago, and the women explained that they had decided to make a similar list of the children now in school.
 So, perhaps in another 70 years some other family member might come along, wanting to know something about a little girl or boy, otherwise lost forever.
 I wasn’t sure, from what was translated to me, whether they have completed this task yet or not: I just hope that, if not, our discovery may give them the impetus to complete their task.

-I can’t adequately express my gratitude for this extraordinary find – so all I can say is a heartfelt thank you to primary school number 2 in Mysłowice.
+I can’t adequately express my gratitude for this extraordinary find.
+So all I can say is a heartfelt thank you to the staff of primary school number 2 in Mysłowice.

 A final encounter